LotfiBendiaf/Vanet_project/README.md

 ##To run exapmles
 Clone this repo by git clone --recursive git@github.com:LotfiBendiaf/Vanet_project.git

-Markup :Create a new OMNeT++ workspace.
+*Create a new OMNeT++ workspace.
-Markup :Import inet as existing project into the OMNeT++ IDE.
+*Import inet as existing project into the OMNeT++ IDE.
-Markup :Import veins as existing project into the OMNeT++ IDE.
+*Import veins as existing project into the OMNeT++ IDE.
-Markup :Import vanet_project as existing project into the OMNeT++ IDE.
+*Import vanet_project as existing project into the OMNeT++ IDE.
-Markup :Make sure inet and veins are set as a referencs to the project.
+*Make sure inet and veins are set as a referencs to the project.
-Markup :Navigate to vanet_project/simulations/omnetpp.ini in the OMNeT++ IDE choose the exapmle, right click on omnetpp.ini and click run as -> OMNet++ simulation.
+*Navigate to vanet_project/simulations/omnetpp.ini in the OMNeT++ IDE choose the exapmle, right click on omnetpp.ini and click run as -> OMNet++ simulation.